IPVanish Review: Quick Expert Summary

-IPVanish has good pricing for the first year of the 1-year plan, which costs $3.75 / month, but IPVanish’s price doubles after the first year.
+IPVanish has good pricing for the first year of the 1-year plan, which costs $3.99 / month, but its price doubles after the first year.

 IPVanish accepts PayPal and 6 different credit cards, but I wish there was an option to pay with cryptocurrency, which provides more privacy.
 If you’re looking for a cheap VPN that accepts crypto payments, check out Private Internet Access and CyberGhost VPN.

 IPVanish has a 30-day money-back guarantee for the yearly plans only (most VPNs offer a money-back guarantee on all of their plans).

 Overall, IPVanish has 1-month, 3-month, and 1-year plans – this plan bundles a free VIPRE antivirus subscription.
 IPVanish’s 1-year pricing during the first year is comparable to competitor’s pricing, but it rises considerably after the term expires.
 IPVanish covers its 1-year plan with a 30-day money-back guarantee.

 IPVanish Ease of Use: Mobile & Desktop Apps

 IPVanish has apps for Android, iOS, Windows, macOS, Linux, and Fire TV.
 I easily installed the Android and iOS apps on my smartphones in 1 minute, and the desktop apps on my Windows 10 PC and MacBook Pro in 1-2 minutes.

 IPVanish’s Android app is easy to use and has an intuitive interface.
 In addition to connecting to the fast server with the Quick Connect feature, it’s simple to manually find a fast server.
 IPVanish sorts the servers alphabetically by country, city, and ping.